Zeke-OS/zeke/doc/gdb.md

 If you wish to use [Zekedock](/docker), which you should as Zeke only works with very specific versions of build and debug tools, it already includes GDB 7.10.

+While running Zeke in QEMU gdb can be started by executing `rm-none-eabi-gdb` which will automatically attach to the Zeke in QEMU, thanks to [.gdbinit](/.gdbinit).
+It might be helpful to run these in `screen` when using the Docker image. `screen` is preinstalled in the Docker image.

 Debugging
 ---------